10 facts about honey bees!

 Find out all about our brilliant bees!

 Calling all budding – or should we say buzz-ing – young naturalists!
-Join National Geographic Kids as we get the lowdown on one of our planet’s most fascinating insects – the Honey bee!
+Join National Geographic Kids as we get the lowdown on one of our planet’s most fascinating insects in our ten facts about honey bees!

 1. Honey bees are super-important pollinators for flowers, fruits and vegetables.
 This means that they help other plants grow!
 Bees transfer pollen between the male and female parts, allowing plants to grow seeds and fruit.